 Vitamin D is often recommended by doctors to help maintain the health of bones and teeth, regulate mood, and aid in weight loss.
-But did you know that it may also help lessen the symptoms of multiple sclerosis (MS) or possibly even decrease your chances of getting MS?
+But did you know that it may also help of multiple sclerosis (MS) or possibly even decrease your chances of getting MS?

 We’ve known for years that the incidence of MS, and the age of onset, is lower the closer you are to the equator.